slackner/libtvg/README.md

 ## What is a time-varying graph?

-A static graph is defined as `G = (V, E)` where `V` is the set of vertices and `E` is the set of edges.
+A static graph is defined as `G = (V, E)` where `V` is the set of vertices and `E ⊆ V×V` is the set of edges.
 A time-varying graph is an extension of static graphs with an additional time dimension added, i.e., either the vertices or the edges (or both) become functions and can change over time.

 See the paper **Time-varying graphs and dynamic networks** by A. Casteigts,
 P. Flocchini, W. Quattrociocchi and N. Santoro for a mathematical definition